We have written the BEST from the beautiful landscape of Zealand for you.

 Taranaki is a beautiful, solitary volcano with a regular cone, 2518 meters high, which dominates the western tip of the North Island.
 In good weather it can be seen not only from the coast, but also from distant places.
 It is also one of the most visited mountains in New Zealand.
-Not only because of the beauty of the mountain and the possibility that from the top you will see the island in the palm of your hand, but also because the ascent to the top can be managed in one day.
+With the beauty of the mountain and the possibility that from the top you will see the island in the palm of your hand, because the ascent to the top can be managed in one day.
 Another attribute of the place is the fact that the mountain is sacred to the Maori, their chieftains were buried here.

 The top of the volcano can be reached from several sides, but only one path is accessible for tourists.
-Those interested in climbing are advised to wear warm and waterproof clothing, as there is ice and frost upstairs.
+Those interested in climbing are advised to wear warm and waterproof clothing, as there are ice and frost upstairs.
 The peak is snowy all year round, respectively. is covered with ice.
 The mountain is one of the places where it rains the most in New Zealand.
 Tour participants also have to anticipate sudden changes in the weather, which may force them to return to base.
 The mountain is the center of Egmont National Park.